Hazza bin Sultan Al Nahyan: Early years

 Hazza was born in the period 1905-1907 in the Western Abu Dhabi village of Mujib, the second son of Sheikh Sultan bin Zayed bin Khalifa Al Nahyan and Sheikha Salama bint Butti, an influential lady from the tribe of Al-Qubaisi.
 Sheikh Sultan would go on to rule Abu Dhabi from 1922-1926.
 Shakhbut was his elder brother.
 Sheikh Salama, alarmed by the family history of fratricide, made all four of her sons swear not to harm each other.

 He studied under the Imam of the Seer Mosque, Aqail Saber Haidar Al Khoury.
 In July 1926, aged 19, he traveled with his mother and brothers from Abu Dhabi to Al Ain when his father sent them away suspecting trouble.
 The subsequent coup saw Sheikh Sultan bin Zayed killed and the accession of Sheikh Saqr bin Zayed Al Nahyan, Hazza's uncle.
 Hazza's younger brother Khalid was caught up in the violence in Abu Dhabi, and wounded before seeking refuge with the Qubaisat, his mother's family.

 Hazza and Shakhbut subsequently fled Al Ain and travelled in search of refuge to Sharjah, al-Hasa, Wakra, Delma, Qatar and then Riyadh.
-They returned to Abu Dhabi on the death of Sheikh Saqr in 1928.
+They returned to Abu Dhabi on the death of Sheikh Saqr in another coup in 1928.